icmurray/ckan/README.txt

      nosetests ckan/tests --ckan --with-pylons=test-core.ini

-The test suite takes a long time to run against standard PostgreSQL (approx. 15 minutes, or close to an hour on Ubuntu/10.04 Lucid).
+The test suite takes a long time to run against standard PostgreSQL (approx. 15 minutes, or close to an hour on some machines (maybe a 64 bit issue?).

 This can be improved to between 5 and 15 minutes by running PostgreSQL in memory and turning off durability, as described at <http://www.postgresql.org/docs/9.0/static/non-durability.html>.